 Known Health Problems

-Despite the hope to out-breed certain health issues in hybrid dogs, we know that some Shorkies are suffering the same problems their parent Yorkie and Shih Tzus do.
-It’s quite a long list unfortunately.
+Despite the hope to out-breed certain health issues in hybrid dogs, we know that some Shorkies are suffering the same problems their parents Yorkie and Shih Tzus do.
+It’s quite a long list, unfortunately.

 - Brachycephalic airway syndrome – this is where abnormalities within the upper respiratory system cause respiratory distress.
 There are often treatment options for dogs who present with airway obstruction, but as more and more dogs with shortened muzzles and flatter skulls are being bred, the number of brachycephalic breeds are increasing.

 - Dental disease – Again thanks to the shortened muzzle and narrow jaw, these brachy breeds are predisposed to dental overcrowding and periodontal disease due to teeth rubbing against each other and removing enamel.